Frontiers of chaotic advection: The new frontier: 3D unsteady flow

-with formal solution $\xvec{x}(t)=\xvec{\Phi}_t(x_0)$ describing the Lagrangian trajectory of a tracer released at $\xvec{x}_0$.
-The corresponding Poincar\'{e} map (also referred to as ``Liouvillian map'' in case of 3D volume-preserving flows\footnote{The present class of divergence-free flows ($\xvec{\nabla}\cdot\xvec{u}=0$) may in the literature alternatively be denoted ``volume-preserving flows'' or ``solenoidal flows''.} \cite{Cartwright1994,Cartwright1995,Cartwright1996}) is defined by $\xvec{x}_{k+1}=\xvec{\Phi}(\xvec{x}_k)$, where $\xvec{x}_k=\xvec{x}(kT)$ is the tracer position after $k$ periods of the time-periodic forcing protocol.
+The motion of passive tracers is governed by the kinematic equation, Eq.~\eqref{E2'}, with formal solution $\xvec{x}(t)=\xvec{\Phi}_t(x_0)$ describing the Lagrangian trajectory of a tracer released at $\xvec{x}_0$.
+The corresponding Poincar\'{e} map (which has also been referred to as a \emph{Liouvillian map} in the case of 3D volume-preserving flows\footnote{The present class of divergence-free flows ($\xvec{\nabla}\cdot\xvec{u}=0$) may in the literature alternatively be denoted ``volume-preserving flows'' or ``solenoidal flows''.} \cite{Cartwright1994,Cartwright1995,Cartwright1996}) is defined by $\xvec{x}_{k+1}=\xvec{\Phi}(\xvec{x}_k)$, where $\xvec{x}_k=\xvec{x}(kT)$ is the tracer position after $k$ periods of the time-periodic forcing protocol.
 The following forcing protocols --- denoted protocols $\mathcal{A}$, $\mathcal{B}$, and $\mathcal{C}$ hereafter --- are considered:

-with subscripts in the forcing steps referring to the top ($T$) and bottom ($B$) endwalls and the superscripts indicating the translation direction (Fig.~\ref{Configuration}(a)).
+with subscripts in the forcing steps referring to the top ($T$) and bottom ($B$) end-walls and superscripts indicating the translation direction (Fig.~\ref{Configuration}(a)).
 All forcing steps are transformations of the base flow $\xvec{F}^{\mbox{ \it +x}}_B$ according to